August 19, 2022

 15. The domestic

-If there’s one thing that makes us uncomfortable when we’re on the job, it's when customers decide to have a domestic argument.
-When we’re working, we’re there to fix the boiler, not the customer's marriage.
-Customers who decide to air their dirty laundry when we’re trying to get the job done, make it a very uncomfortable place to work.
+Customers who decide to air their dirty laundry when you’re trying to get the job done, make it a very uncomfortable place to work.

 14. The parking space

-It may sound like a small thing, but not providing a space to park is a real bugbear.
-It’s understandable if there’s no private parking available, but when you’ve got two land rovers and your daughter's mini taking up the whole driveway, the least a customer can do is move their car.
+It’s understandable if there’s no private parking available, but when a customers got two land rovers and their daughter's mini taking up the whole driveway, the least they can do is move their car.

 Making it easy for a tradesman to arrive and get their equipment through the door can make a big difference.